jenwalter666/JensBalatroCollection/README.md

 Read more below for info about compatibility on Almanac

 # Wait, where is Jen's Almanac?
-Almanac is currently not available right now.
+Almanac is currently not available on GitHub right now.
+It will be available on GitHub when 0.1.0 is released.
+If you want Almanac right now, you can find it in the Discord server [here](https://discord.gg/almanac).

 # Installation